opencog/opencog/opencog/nlp/anaphora/README.md

 - pleonastic-it

+    - Pleonastic it(s) will be connected to (AnchorNode "Pleonastic-it").
+For example,

     ```
-    Pleonastic it(s) will be connected to (AnchorNode "Pleonastic-it").
-    i.e.
     [2014-08-05 03:34:05:997] [FINE] (ReferenceLink (stv 0.980000 0.300000)
     (WordInstanceNode "it@36845a59-09d9-40c9-a07e-e4cf442edecf") ; [8606]
     (AnchorNode "Pleonastic-it") ; [8717]